-GRADUATION REQUIREMENTS
+PROGRAM COMPLETION/ GRADUATION REQUIREMENTS

-- Students must have met the attendance and grade requirements of their individual program. - Students shall have mastered the program competencies. - Student must have no outstanding monies owed to the school. - All equipment and/or materials owned by the school must be accounted for. - Must complete required exit interviews and testing. - Any other specific program requirements.
+- Attendance rate not less than 90% (A higher percent may be specified by individual program of study) - Student must have met the grade requirements for their individual program. - Payment of all outstanding obligations to the school - All equipment and/or materials owned by the school must be accounted for. - Must complete required exit interview.

-A certificate will be awarded to each student who successfully completes a career development program and meets the above criteria.
+A certificate will be awarded to each student who successfully completes a Career Development program and meets the above criteria.